 Narcissists seem bizarrely good at choosing the perfect victims to manipulate, and that’s not an accident.

 These manipulative people are actually incredibly selective when it comes to picking their ideal partner.
-They want someone who will be easy to control and bend to their will, so they’re always looking for certain traits and personality types to exploit.
+They’re not just looking for anyone; they want someone who will be easy to control, someone whose strengths can be harvested, and someone who will eventually bend to their will.
+It’s a calculated process of scouting for certain traits and personality types they can exploit for their own gain.

 1. They look for empaths.

-Narcissists are drawn to empathetic people because these caring souls are more likely to excuse bad behaviour and try to understand the narcissist’s perspective.
-They see these people as a bottomless well of compassion they can tap into whenever they need it.
+Narcissists are drawn to empathetic people because these caring souls are far more likely to excuse bad behaviour.
+If you are an empath, you naturally try to understand where someone is coming from, even when they’re treating you like rubbish.
+The narcissist sees this as a bottomless well of compassion they can tap into whenever they need it.
+They know you will keep giving them the benefit of the doubt long after most people would have walked away, making you the perfect long-term source of emotional energy.

 2. They choose people with low self-esteem.

-Someone with shaky self-worth is easier to manipulate and control.
-Narcissists can boost their own ego by putting down their partner, and the partner is more likely to believe it.
-It’s a twisted way of ensuring they always feel superior.
+It’s a sad reality that someone with shaky self-worth is much easier to manipulate and control.
+A narcissist can boost their own ego by constantly putting down their partner, and if that partner already doesn’t feel great about themselves, they’re more likely to believe the insults are true.
+It’s a twisted way of ensuring the narcissist always feels superior.
+By keeping your confidence at rock bottom, they make sure you feel like you couldn’t do any better than them, which keeps you trapped.

 3. They’re attracted to success and status.

-Narcissists often go for partners who have achievements or status they can brag about.
-It’s like finding a trophy they can show off to make themselves look good.
-The partner’s success becomes a reflection of their own greatness, despite the fact that none of these accomplishments have anything to do with the narcissist.
+You might think a narcissist would be intimidated by a high-flyer, but they often go for partners with achievements they can brag about.
+It’s like finding a trophy they can show off to make themselves look more important by association.
+Your success becomes a reflection of their own greatness in their eyes, despite the fact that your accomplishments have absolutely nothing to do with them.
+They want the reflected glory of your hard work without actually having to put in any effort themselves.

 4. They look for people-pleasers.

-Someone who’s always trying to make other people happy is perfect for a narcissist.
-These partners will bend over backwards to keep the narcissist content, often at the expense of their own needs.
-As a result, the narcissist always gets what they want without complaint.
+Someone who is always trying to make others happy is a dream come true for a narcissist.
+These partners will bend over backwards to keep the narcissist content, often completely ignoring their own needs in the process.
+Because you hate the idea of letting someone down or causing a fuss, you end up doing all the emotional heavy lifting.
+This allows the narcissist to get exactly what they want every single time without ever having to hear a word of complaint.

 5. They’re drawn to nurturers.